Jack dances from Bristol's Harbourside to Horfield Common

-Jack's leaves the Harbourside near the M Shed (Museum Square, Princes Wharf) at 10.30 on the morning of the first Saturday in May.
+Jack's leaves the Harbourside near the M Shed (Museum Square, Princes Wharf) at 10.30 on the morning of the first Saturday in May (Monday 8th May in 2023).

 He is awakened at the start of his journey by the music and dancing of his attendants and, now wide awake and ready for his day of revelry, he sets off along the water's edge towards the Centre.